OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

-When deploying to an environment named "**Production**", Octopus will execute the transforms in this order:Â `Web.Release.config`, followed byÂ `Web.Production.config`.
+When deploying to an environment named "**Production**", Octopus will execute the transforms in this order: `Web.Release.config`, followed by `Web.Production.config`.

 For **other applications**, like Console or Windows Service applications, suppose you have the following in your package: